micro-ROS/micro-ROS.github.io/rtos/index.md

 In order to obtain more information about how to get started using this RTOS, please check our [documentation repository](https://github.com/microROS/micro-ROS-doc), where tutorials and getting started material is offered.

-We have created several Docker containers for development purposes and precompiled examples, in order to rapidly start testing.
-These Docker files have been uploaded under the [micro-ROS Docker repository](https://github.com/microROS/docker).
+We have created several Docker containers, where some are meant for development purposes and other to execute precompiled examples.
+These Docker files have been gathered together in the [micro-ROS Docker repository](https://github.com/microROS/docker).